-Would you like to build a Secondary Dwelling Unit on your property?
-Or would someone in your family like to live in one?
+Would you like to build a Accessory Dwelling Unit on your property?
+Or would you or someone in your family like to live in one?
 The Oregon Legislature, in SB 1051, says you should be able to.

-Council has decided not to remove barriers to Secondary Dwelling Units as required by SB 1051, instead making minor changes with little impact:
+In June, Eugene City Council decided not to remove barriers to Accessory Dwelling Units as required by SB 1051, instead making minor changes with little impact:

 You can let Council know what you think about this by emailing firstname.lastname@example.org.

 On April 16th, City Council heard public comment about how Eugene will comply with SB 1051 and permit every single-family homeowner who wants to to be allowed to develop a secondary dwelling unit.
 In a marathon hearing, Council heard from over 30 people who want to see SDUs be easier in Eugene now.
 Get Involved.

 Planning Commission forwarded its recommendation to Council on March 26th.
 The recommendation indicated that the following changes needed to be made in order to bring Eugene into compliance with state law:

 Adds Secondary Dwelling Units as a permitted use in zones that allow detached single family dwellings but do not currently allow Secondary Dwelling Units (such as higher density residential zones.)

 Re-writes Eugene’s Definition of Secondary Dwelling Units to match state language in SB 1051 regarding Accessory Dwelling Units.